Shinwari536/census_check_zkp/ReadMe.md

 ## Compute multiplication of 2 numbers

+# Problem statement:
+`I know secret key to public key that is among the given list of public keys (merkle tree) in the consensus.`

+# Goal:
+`The goal is to identify that the given public key is among the list without revealing the public key itself.`

 - Create a directory `outputs` to store the compiled files

 # 1- To compile: